NullUsxr/Roblox-AntiAFK/README.md

 1. Download the latest *main.py* from the versions folder
 2. Download the following dependency: `pydirectinput`
 3. Run the program (May need to be ran as administrator in some cases)
-4. Make Roblox the active window when the console alert comes up.
+4. Make Roblox the active window when the console alert comes up